Elekester/Starlit-Village/Guides/Catching Up Summary.md

 ### Skill Points

 Skill Points earn you 3 BP per skill point spent on your Main or Subclass skill tree.
+There are currently 47

 ### Armor and Weapons